verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-mysql.md

 ### InnoDBCluster object stuck `Terminating`
 This condition has been observed to occur on an uninstallation of Verrazzano.

-This is an example of what this condition looks like.
+Here is an example of what this condition looks like.
 ```
 $ kubectl get InnoDBCluster -n keycloak
 NAME    STATUS    ONLINE   INSTANCES   ROUTERS   AGE
 mysql   OFFLINE   0        1           1         7m51s
 ```

-The action to repair this issue is to restart the `mysql-operator` pod.
+The Verrazzano platform operator repairs this issue by restarting the `mysql-operator` pod.
 ```
 $ kubectl delete pod -l name=mysql-operator -n mysql-operator
 ```